santi224m/Programming-Principles-Using-Cpp/TERMS.md

 * type safety - It can be safe or unsafe to convert from one type to another depending on how much space that types can hold
 * value - What is contained in a variable
 * variable - Used to hold a value of different types

+### Chapter 4
+* computation - To take an input and produce an output